EASY BARBECUE SAUCE RECIPE

 Never apply the sauce until the last few minutes of grilling or oven broiling as sauce will blacken and burn quickly.
 When using gas or charcoals keep meat with sauce on it away from direct flame.
 If baking the Ribs in an oven, you can apply the sauce sooner otherwise make sure Pork Ribs are thoroughly cooked before applying sauce.
 It is best to make your sauce a day or two before using it so the ingredients can blend together.
 Keep it tightly covered it in the refrigerator, stir it well before using.
 To store sauce, funnel it into empty ketchup bottles or empty glass jars with a lid.
 Never stick the basting brush that has touched raw meat into the main batch of sauce as you will want to save any leftover sauce for another time.
 Store it in an air tight container and under refrigeration for up to several weeks or freeze it for a long period.

-Cooking The Ribs; Tightly wrap each slab of ribs in tin foil, add 2 tablespoon vinegar with 1/3 cup water before wrapping and creasing the tinfoil so steam does not escape.
+Tightly wrap each slab of ribs in tin foil, add 2 tablespoons vinegar with 1/3 cup water before wrapping and creasing the tinfoil so steam does not escape.
 Bake up to 3 individually wrapped slabs in an oven at 350 F/180 C for about two hours or until cooked tender.
 Poke through tin foil with a fork to see if meat is tender between the bones.

 Optional Sauce Ingredients: